ethereum/EIPs/EIPS/eip-medgasprice_opcode.md

 ## Forwards Compatibility

-EIP 1557 plans to change the fee market in a number of ways.
+[EIP 1559](https://eips.ethereum.org/EIPS/eip-1559) plans to change the fee market in a number of ways.
 Most notably is the creation of a base fee that is burned.
 In this context an "inclusion fee" still exists as a part of the total fee.
 Consider the following two cases:

 ##### Block sizes are increasing (all available gas is being consumed)